renansoares/useWaitForElements/README.md

 <h1>useWaitForElements ⏳</h1>

 <p>
-A React hook to be used to know when elements are rendered build with
+A React hook to be used to know when elements are rendered built with
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver">
 <strong>MutationObserver</a></strong>.
 </p>